ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-relocations.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-(Note:- I'm totally ignoring the `.rela.eh_frame` for the sanity of this article and our brains, we shall see that some other time)
+(Note: To keep things clear in this article and to maintain simplicity, we're going to ignore the `.rela.eh_frame`.
+We can dive into that particular aspect another time.)

-We can use information from above to find the actual data of relocation section
+We can use the details shared earlier to pinpoint the real data of the relocation section.
+This means we'll be finding the section data by using the section header entry -- a process we've gone through multiple times before.

 ```